ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 So here's the takeaway: create an environment where you can focus on solving problems that matter.
-Avoid solving problems that don't have to solved.
 The shortest path to solving big problems is by generating revenue and scaling.

 &nbsp;